 Founded in 1945, Blind Citizens NZ:

-- Has branches throughout New Zealand.
+- Blind Citizens NZ has branches throughout New Zealand.

 - Advocates on blindness-related issues.